PavanRangani/docs/docs/prd/task-search/filter.md

         - It is a multi select filter.
 Default value is `Any`.
 Possible values are: `Any`, `Responsible`, `Accountable`, `Consulted`, `Informed`
         - Show `My Role` filter disabled if user has applied `User`filter.
         - Shows a custom tooltip message when it's disabled and the user hover on it.
+        - Its disable for `Entity search` task.
+On hover, shows tooltip with proper message.
     - User
         - It is a multi select filter.
 Default value is `All`.
 Shows all clarius users in the alphabetical order.
         - Show `User` filter disabled if user has applied `My Role` filter.